rdouglascox/logictools/README.md

 # Logictools

-Logictools is Haskell library for learning and teaching logic, and is a collection of command line tools that use this library.
+Logictools is Haskell library for learning and teaching logic, and a collection of command line tools that use this library.